ixanza/tranquility/README.md

 [Missives](https://www.nexusmods.com/skyrimspecialedition/mods/17576?tab=files) adds a large number of localized radiant quests found at Missive Boards of varying difficulty and with varying rewards.
 Missives has been extended to Solstheim as well as Wyrmstooth.

+[Wyrmstooth](https://www.nexusmods.com/skyrimspecialedition/mods/45565) is a story about hunting a dragon for a bounty.
+Find out what its motives are and save the land of Wyrmstooth from its fury.

 ### Expanded Cities Towns and Villages

 Serenity uses the full suite of [JK's Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/6289) along with all of the interior patches for it.